Sequence

 Common behaviour

-• When it gets the first tick it switches to state running
+- When it gets the first

-• When a child returns success it proceeds to the next one and ticks it
+successit proceeds to the next one and ticks it- if this is a final child, it returns

-• When a node is restarted or halted, the process starts from the beginning (see memory sequence for an exception)
+failure, the node returnsfailureas well - When a node is restarted or halted, the process starts from the beginning (see memory sequence for an exception)

 Intention